aguilarm/discovering-birds/managed-content/articles/fascinating-noth-american-birds.md

 ---
 title: "Fascinating North American Birds"
-subTitle: "North America is a filled with unique and interesting birds.
-Here are a few unexpected ones to get you started."
+subTitle: "Incredible birds may be closer to home than you think."
-date: "2021-05-24"
+date: "2021-08-24"
+heroImageSrc: "/assets/hero-images/kiskadee.jpg"
+heroImageAlt: "Great Kiskadee in south Texas"
 ---

 Whether you're planning a trip to North America or have lived there your entire life, the sheer number